My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 The sentence, paraphrased: The menopause transition is associated with adverse changes in body composition, lipids, vascular function, and blood pressure — and the underlying biology of these changes is, to a meaningful degree, the loss of estrogen’s direct support of the cardiovascular system.

-A century later, the Nobel committee gave the prize to the men who finally explained what was happening inside Alfred Nobel’s chest.
-And almost nobody noticed.
+He died from the very condition the nitroglycerine could have eased.
+A century later, the Nobel committee gave the prize to the men who finally explained what was happening inside his chest.

 Two pathways.
 One closes at menopause.
 The other doesn’t.